Russ Feingold: Post-congressional career

 On June 18, 2013, Feingold was appointed United States Special Representative for the African Great Lakes region and the Democratic Republic of the Congo by United States Secretary of State John Kerry.
 He announced his departure from the position on February 24, 2015.

-In 2016, Feingold ran for his former senate seat and lost the election to Johnson again.
+In 2016, Feingold ran for his former Senate seat and lost the election to Johnson again.

 In November 2019, Feingold became a member of the ReFormers Caucus of Issue One.

 In February 2020, Feingold was named president of the American Constitution Society.
+In that role, he worked to include the Equal Rights Amendment in the Constitution, arguing it is already part of the document.
+He stepped down from the position in 2025.

+Since 2019, Feingold has worked with the Campaign for Nature and chaired the Campaign for Nature's Global Steering Committee.
+The Campaign for Nature is a global campaign calling for protection of at least 30% of the world's land and sea by 2030, protecting and promoting the rights of indigenous peoples and local communities, and increasing nature finance.
+The group's Global Steering Committee was formed in 2019 and is composed of former heads of state, foreign ministers, key leaders, and diplomats from around the world.
+Among other venues, Feingold has advocated for the Campaign for Nature on podcasts.

+In 2022, Feingold and attorney Peter Prindiville coauthored The Constitution in Jeopardy, a book about the dangers of a convention to revise the Constitution.
+The American Bar Association listed the book among its finalists for the association's 2023 Silver Gavel Awards.

 Personal life

 Feingold resides in Middleton, Wisconsin.
 He is a member of Beth Hillel Temple in Kenosha, Wisconsin, where his sister, Dena Feingold, is rabbi.

 Feingold was married to Sue Levine from 1977 until 1986.
 They had two children.
 He married Mary Speerschneider in 1991; in 2005, the couple announced they would divorce.
-In 2013, Feingold married Dr. Christine Ferdinand, a fellow at Magdalen College, Oxford.
+In 2013, Feingold married Christine Ferdinand, a fellow at Magdalen College, Oxford.

 In 2011, Feingold received a Freedom Medal from the Roosevelt Institute.